citp/privacy-policy-historical/g/gm/gmo/gmoregistry.com.md

   1. (1) To communicate in regard to a service agreement
   2. (2) To respond to a request for information
   3. (3) To send out announcements regarding seminars
-  4. (4) To send out announcements regarding the usage of contractors,, and to send out documents as required
+  4. (4) To send out announcements regarding the usage of contractors, and to send out documents as required

 3) Registry Business